 A recent news report gave the reasons why drug dealers now cut heroin with Fentanyl.
 First, Fentanyl is relatively cheaper than heroin.
 In addition, “it is lighter and easier to smuggle,” reports Sarah Mars, a researcher on substance abuse at the University of California, San Francisco.

-A second major reason why dealers lace heroin with Fentanyl is that it takes only a little dose of this hybrid to produce a powerful euphoric high.
+The second primary reason dealers lace heroin with Fentanyl is that it takes only a tiny dose of this hybrid to produce a powerful euphoric high.
 This is particularly risky as abusers may not be aware that they are taking increasingly dangerous levels of opioids than their bodies are used to.
-Dealers who sell such lethal combination of heroin are reputed to attract more customers, who cannot get “high enough” on regular heroin sold in the streets.
+Dealers who sell such a lethal combination of heroin are reputed to attract more customers, who cannot get “high enough” on regular heroin sold in the streets.

 How to Recognize a Heroin Overdose

-In May of 2018, the Delaware Department of Health and Social services reported two deaths in a 24-hour period as a result of suspected heroin overdose.
+In May of 2018, the Delaware Department of Health and Social Services reported two deaths in 24 hours due to a suspected heroin overdose.
 The agency immediately issued a warning about heroin abuse and the potential risks it carries.
-In 2018 alone, Delaware reported 106 deaths suspected to be heroin overdose-related.
+In 2018 alone, Delaware reported 106 deaths supposed to be heroin overdose-related.